adfresca/sdk-unity/README.md

 Method | Description
 ------------ | ------------- | ------------
 WithItemId(string) | Set the unique identifier of your item.
 This value may not be different per os platform or app store.
 We recommend that you make this value unique for all platforms and stores.
 Our service distinguishes each item by this value.
+WithItemName(string) | Set the name of item.
+It will be shown in our dashboard.
 WithCurrencyCode(string) | Set the current code of ISO 4217 standard.
 For Google Play, use the currency code of 'default price' in your account.
 For Amazon, set 'USD' value since Amazon only supports USD.
 WithPrice(double) | Set the item price.
-You may use SkuDetails's value or manually set the value from your server.
+You may use the price value from store billing library or manually set the value from your server.
 WithPurchaseDate(date) | Set the date of purchase.
-You may use purchase.getPurchaseTime() value.
+You may use the data value from store billing library.
 If you set Null value, it will be automatically recorded by our SDK and our server.
 Please don't use the local time of a user's device.
 WithReceipt(string, string, string) | Set the receipt property of purchase object (Google Play only).
 We will use it to verify the receipt in the future.

 ### Soft Currency Item Tracking